openemr/openemr-devops/utilities/mariadb-backup-manager/README.md

 You'll need a Docker compose project running a MariaDB container.
 The enclosed `docker-compose.yml` illustrates several important features you'll need to make sure your project sets up ahead of time.

 * You'll need the MariaDB server's root password.
-If it isn't in the server environment, you'll need to provide it for later.
+If it isn't in the server environment, you'll need to provide it in the install step.
 * It names the MariaDB data directory as a volume, which we'll call the database volume.
 * It names an additional volume where we put our backup files, bind mounted for direct access from the hose.
 We'll call this the database backup volume.